LuCEresearchlab/jtamaro/README.md

 - `lib` - Main jTamaro module.
 It includes the data structures, graphics, interaction and I/O.
 - `music` - A midi-based music library that allows to play notes and chords.
+- `processor` - An annotation processor for the automatic generation of optics for record classes.

 To just the build library's jar file for usage in other projects:

 ```bash
 ./gradlew :lib:jar
 ```

+The output will be in `lib/build/libs/lib-*.jar`

 To build everything and run the example app: